Frequently Asked Questions

 Yes, you can complete and submit a scholarship application from our website.

 Will my completed application qualify me to be considered for more than one scholarship?

-Yes, The BCCF General Scholarship Application is affiliated with approximately 70 different scholarships.
+Yes, The BCCF Scholarship Application is affiliated with approximately 130 different scholarships.
 The number of scholarships you are eligible for is based on several criteria, including: high school, GPA, area of study and/or the educational institution you plan to attend.
-Before sitting down to fill out this application, you should click on the BCCF Scholarship Application ‘Find a Scholarship’ link to enter the requested information for a complete summary of the scholarships you are eligible to apply for by submitting this application.
+Before sitting down to fill out this application, you should click on the BCCF Scholarship Application Apply Here

 Do I have to re-apply if I received a Battle Creek Community Foundation scholarship last year?